Internships with Environment America in D.C.

 Our current federal campaigns and projects include:

 Microplastic free waters: Plastic fragments have been found in the Great Lakes, the Chesapeake Bay, the deepest parts of the Pacific Ocean and likely in your own local waterways.
-Some of this microplastic is in the form of “nurdles”– lentil-sized plastic pellets used in plastic manufacturing that are dumped or spilled into waterways by the millions.
-Ten trillion nurdles now enter our oceans each year, where it’s easy for a bird, fish or turtle to mistake these microplastics for food.
+Some of this microplastic is in the form of plastic pellets- small beads used to make many common plastic products.
+Pellets are frequently dumped or spilled into waterways, and an estimated ten trillion now enter our oceans each year, where it’s easy for a bird, fish or turtle to mistake these microplastics for food.
 We’re working to protect our waterways by passing the Plastic Pellet Free Waters Act.

 Save the bees: Bees are dying.
 The American bumblebee has seen nearly a 90% drop in numbers and has gone missing across eight states.
 In 2017, the rusty-patched bumblebee became the first bee to be listed as an endangered species, after the number of observed colonies plummeted 87 percent since the late 1990s.
 That’s bad news for people and the planet, because without bees, we’d lose hillsides filled with wildflowers and many of our favorite foods.
 When we pave over prairies, mow down native plants and spray pesticides in places that used to be safe for bees, we make it harder for these industrious insects to feed, shelter, mate and survive.
-The good news: We can create more habitat for bees- a lot more.
-That’s what we’re working to do through advocacy in D.C. this summer.
+We’re working to expand pollinator habitat so that together, we can save the bees.

 Topics